javierconcha/ocdb-docs/docs/source/ocdb-api-cli.md

 ## Search Database with the Python API

 The method 'find_datasets' allows querying the Database for several information, using different keywords:
 - __expr__: looks for any files containing any of the words passed.
-Also Lucene syntax can be used (See [below](ocdb-api-cli.md#search-database-with-lucene-syntax)).
+Also Lucene syntax can be used (See below for more details)
 - __region__: looks for files containg measurements collected in the polygon defined by specified coordinates (format: "[West],[South],[East],[North]")
-- __start_time__: looks for any files containing measurement time later than the selected date (format: "2016-07-01")
+- __start_time__: looks for any files containing measurement collected later than the selected date (format: "2016-07-01")
-- __end_time__: looks for any files containing measurement time earlier than the selected date (format: "2019-07-01")
+- __end_time__: looks for any files containing measurement collected earlier than the selected date (format: "2019-07-01")
-- __wdepth__: looks for any files containing measurements collected within a passed range of water (bottom) depth (format:"[[min_depth],[max_depth]]")
+- __wdepth__: looks for any files containing measurements collected within the defined range of water (bottom) depth (format:"[[min_depth],[max_depth]]")
 - __mtype__: filters radiometric data depending on wavelength option.
-Could be 'all', 'multispectral' or 'hyperspectral
+Could be 'all', 'multispectral' or 'hyperspectral'
 - __shallow__: set to 'yes' to include also measurements indicated as done in shallow waters by the PIs (Default is 'no')
-- __pmode__: can be set either to 'contains' (to filter results based on selected pgroup or variables), or to 'same_cruise' (to include measurements from cruise during which __all__ the selected groups/variables were acquired), or to 'do_not_filter' (to not filter results at all).
+- __pmode__: can be set either to 'contains' (to filter results based on selected pgroup or variables), or to 'same_cruise' (to include measurements from cruise during which __all__ the selected groups/variables were acquired), or to 'do_not_filter' (to not filter results at all)
 - __pgroup__: looks for files containing only certain geophysical variable types.
-Refer to [Groups](ocdb-search.md#groups) section for the complete list
+Refer to [Search](ocdb-search.md) chapter for the complete list
 - __pname__: looks for files containing only the specified variables.
 A complete list of queryable variables are avaialable [here](ocdb-standard-field-unit.md)
-- __status__: set to 'PUBLISHED' to get only public available data or to 'PROCESSED' to get both public and not published data (available only for admin users and and data owners)
+- __status__: set to 'PUBLISHED' to get only public available data or to 'PROCESSED' to get both public and not published data (available only for admin users and data owners)
 - __submission_id__: looks for data submitted below the specified submission label
 - __geojson__: (Default is True)
 - __user_id__: look for data sumbmitted by the specified user (by username)